 The day began at 9:30 with an open house tour of seven homes, Dr. Hubbard’s office and the Durrell workshop.
 At the Library Col. Vincent Ledew had his collection of 100 lighting devices dating back to 400 B.C. on display.
 The Hubbard Free Library also showed their collection of Hallowell Books and their historical materials including the original plans of the library.

-Mr. and Mrs. Leon Tebbitts opened their home at 164 Water Street in the morning for a premiere showing of the silent screen classic, The Birth of a Nation.
 The Harlow Art Gallery showed an exhibition of paintings by Lawrence Sisson, a KVAA Members Art Show was featured on the riverfront, and a Children’s Art Show was also featured in the afternoon in the Water Front Park.
 The Sherry Mike Pottery and Gallery at 19 Pleasant Street had a demonstration in the afternoon.
 A driftwood display by Richard Day was showing at the Emporium store on Water Street and the Hallowell Association for the Arts sold old-fashioned candy in a booth behind the store.
 Mrs. Lewis Beers and Mrs. Frank Terry conducted a rug exhibit and demonstration at Bradstreet’s Antiques and the Kennebec Valley Hobbyists had a sale of their crafts at the Crossroads Coffeehouse.
 The Cox Memorial church served a luncheon and the Ladies Auxiliary of the Hallowell Fire Department in the afternoon did a home baked food sale.